 Students who are already enrolled at the UW may apply for Late Admission into the Interdisciplinary Honors program during spring quarter of their freshman year.
 Each spring quarter, we accept applications from current freshmen and issue invitations to those who have demonstrated academic excellence during their first two quarters at the university.
 If you believe this option best fits your needs, please contact an Honors adviser for more information.

 Another way to experience Honors is through your major.
 Typically, students apply for departmental admission in their junior year of college, although some majors have earlier entrance options.
 Departmental Honors is an excellent option, providing academic challenges and scholarly community similar to the Honors Core experience.
-Once you have been admitted to a Departmental Honors program, your departmental adviser should submit a Departmental Invitation to the Honors Program office and activate your Departmental Honors requirements in DARS.
+Once you have been admitted to a Departmental Honors program, your departmental adviser must activate your Departmental Honors requirements in DARS for you to be officially recognized as a Departmental Honors student.
 Please see the Honors Curriculum page for more information about this Honors track.

 Transfer students who have been admitted to the UW and have either participated in honors programs at their previous institution or who have strong college academic records are eligible to apply to Interdisciplinary Honors.
 Transfer student admission to the Interdisciplinary Honors Program is selective, due to limited space availability.